pending_stalled_work_units / pending_ready_work_units split tells you

 Inspecting individual work units

-When the aggregate counts tell you “something is stalled” but not which
+When the aggregate counts tell you “something is stalled” but not which work units are stalled, usequeue_work_units / queueWorkUnits.
+It returns

 one row per unprocessed work unit with the token totals, in-progress flag,